redhat-developer/odo/docs/website/docs/command-reference/list-component.md

 title: odo list component
 ---

-`odo list component` command is useful for getting information about components running on a specific namespace.
+`odo list component` command is useful for getting information about components running on a specific namespace of a cluster or on Podman.

 If the command is executed from a directory containing a Devfile, it also displays the component defined in the Devfile as part of the list, prefixed with a star(*).